aaargyrou/Blockchain--PyChain-Ledger/README.md

 2. In the terminal, run the Streamlit application by using `streamlit run pychain.py`.

 3. Enter values for the sender, receiver, and amount, and then click the Add Block button.
 Do this several times to store several blocks in the ledger.
+A default difficulty of 2 is set, however, this can be adjusted in the sidebar (left of screen)

 4. Verify the block contents and hashes in the Streamlit dropdown menu.

 ![Transaction Validation](Images/transaction_val_pychain.png)

 5. Test the blockchain validation process by using the web interface.

 Block Inspector             |  Selected Block Inspector :-------------------------:|:-------------------------: